chase-seibert/old-blog/_posts/2017-05-26-react-native-six-months-in.md

 # Initial reasoning

-We initially choose React Native because it was the only way to hit our goals.
-We didn't have any mobile native engineers, and we had been asked to deliver an iOS and Android app from scratch in just five weeks.
+We initially chose React Native because it was the only way to hit our goals.
+We didn't have any native mobile engineers, and we had been asked to deliver an iOS and Android app from scratch in just five weeks.
 We also happened to have very solid React experience on the team.
 Additionally, the app overlapped very nicely with some features we already had on the web, and we thought we could